y-kolyada/final-project-devops/jenkins/README.md

 | 9  | Jenkins       | job          | build-app-qa             | auto or manually | from cd-prod-local |
 | 10 | Jenkins       | job          | cd-prod-aws              | auto or manually | H(0-10) 23 * * *   |
 | 11 | Jenkins       | job          | terraform-deploy-prodaws | auto or manually | from cd-prod-aws   |

+## DevOps supporting pipelines

+Prerequisites:

+1. VMs should be configured in Vagrantfile
+2. jenkins user should be configured on the agent
+3. FINAL_PROJECT_DEVOPS_HOME variable should be configured on the host(h3), terraform

 ### Vagrant Status/Up/Halt Jobs